w3c/wai-intro-atag/content/social-media.md

   </ul>
 </div>

-Streamers and other broadcasters need tools that can create accessible social experiences.
+People who upload different types of content need tools that can create accessible social experiences.
 This includes adding alternatives to images and multimedia and using a clear link text that explains what the link is about.

 ## The Accessibility Standard to Help You